 What is Throughput?
 An Explanation Of Throughput

 Throughput refers to the amount of data that is able to be transmitted and received during a specific time period.
-Throughput measures the average rate at which messages successfully arrive at the relevant destination.
+Throughput measures the average rate at which messages successfully arrive at the required destination.
 Instead of measuring the theoretical delivery of packets, throughput provides a practical measurement of the actual delivery.
-The average network throughput of data gives users insight into the number of packets successfully arriving at the correct destination.
+The average network throughput of data gives users insight into the number of packets successfully arriving at the required destination.

 How to Measure Throughput

 Throughput is measured in bits per second (bps).
-This is used interchangeably with data packets per second, which can also represent throughput.
+This is used interchangeably with data packets per second, which can also represent network throughput.
 When we measure network throughput, you take the average and that is considered to be an accurate representation of the overall network performance throughput.
 So, if a network administrator finds that throughput is low, it may mean there is a packet loss issue.

 The Difference Between Network Bandwidth vs. Throughput

-While throughput and bandwidth may seem similar, there are a few notable differences.
-In a network, bandwidth availability determines the number of data packets that can be transmitted and received during a specific period, while throughput informs you of the number of packets that are actually sent and received.
+While throughput and bandwidth may seem similar, there are a few notable and important differences.
+In a network, bandwidth availability determines the number of data packets that can be transmitted and received during a specific time period, while throughput informs you of the number of packets that are actually sent and received.

 In other words, bandwidth represents the theoretical measurement of the highest amount of data packets that can be transferred and throughput measures the actual amount of successfully delivered packets.
 With these in mind, this is why throughput is much more important than bandwidth.